Skip to main content

 Information Release For Cobb County-Marietta Water Authority’s Customers Regarding High MIB Levels in Drinking Water

-If you have any questions or concerns, please do not hesitate to contact us.
+If you have any questions or concerns, please do not hesitate to contact us at (770) 514-5300 or your water service provider.

 Wholesale customers of the Cobb County-Marietta Water Authority include: